omartin2010/jetson-object-detection/README.md

     - [X] ~~Upload to blob~~
     - [X] ~~Save to temp file~~
 - [ ] Move cloud uploader to other class...?
-- [ ] Move cloud uploader to other class...?
 - [ ] Make the robot work without web scoring and without crashing.

 Solved issues: